 Congratulations on purchasing your new LION product.
-Your NFPA 1971, NFPA 1992 and CSA Z195 Compliant Structural and Proximity Firefighting Footwear (referred to throughout this Guide as "Compliant Footwear" or "Footwear") is designed to provide limited protection in firefighting operations.
-It and its components are manufactured and certified under the performance requirements of NFPA 1971: Standard on Protective Ensembles for Structural Firefighting and Proximity Firefighting and NFPA 1992: (as contained in NFPA 1990: Standard for Protective Ensembles for Hazardous Materials and CBRN Operations) and CSA Z195, The Canada Safety Association Standard for Safety Footwear.
+Your NFPA 1971 and CSA Z195 Compliant Structural Firefighting Footwear (referred to throughout this Guide as "Compliant Footwear", or "Footwear") is designed to provide limited protection in structural firefighting operations.
+It and its components are manufactured and certified under the performance requirements of NFPA 1971: Standard on Protective Ensemble for Structural Firefighting and Proximity Firefighting and CSA Z195, The Canada Safety Association Standard for Safety FOOTWEAR.